Daughters of the British Empire in Tennessee

 His wife Katharine, began to set the tea trend.
 It was at the suggestion of King Charles II that Katharine introduce the social hour over tea.
 Many artists began designing tea cups that are considered some of the best all over the world.
 It was years later that demand for tea sets grew.

-Queen Victoria also began this tradition when she appointed Richard Twining II, as "Purveyor of Tea in Ordinary to Her Majesty."
+Queen Victoria continued this tradition when she appointed Richard Twining II, as "Purveyor of Tea in Ordinary to Her Majesty."
 Twining was to become one of Britain's leading Brands.
 Lemon was sampled in his tea which became as popular as milk.

 Victorian Ladies looked forward to leisurely sitting in their velvet seated chairs as the last of the sunlight filtered through lace covered windows.
 The sterling silver pot was filled with steaming hot tea, which was served in their finest China, as the day wound down.
 This activity was known as "High Tea".